Testing Your Water

 Activated Carbon (pitcher or faucet)

 Effective for long-chain PFAS.
 Less effective for short-chain compounds.
-Replace filter cartridges on the manufacturer’s schedule — an overloaded carbon filter stops working.
+Replace filter cartridges on schedule — an overloaded carbon filter stops working.

 Whole-house RO or ion exchange